2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/adopt-a-ticket.md

 We do this because we believe this is the right thing to do.

-But this also means that the conference will miss out on some of the funds although we still need to cover the expenses (lunches, coffee-breaks, etc).
+But this also means that the conference will miss out on some of the income funds although we still need to cover the related expenses (lunches, coffee-breaks, etc).
 This is where we would appreciate your help.
 Instead of increasing the ticket cost for all we chose to allow you make a conscious choice.